Seán T. O'Kelly: 1918 general election

 O'Kelly was elected a Sinn Féin Member of Parliament (MP) for Dublin College Green, in the 1918 general election.
 In his role as Secretary, O'Kelly was tasked with preparing the Sinn Féin Executive Council for the Dáil Éireann Constituent Assembly, which had been agreed at the party Ard Fheis in October 1918.
-Along with other Sinn Féin MPs he refused to take his seat in the UK House of Commons in London.
-Instead they set up an Irish Parliament, called Dáil Éireann, in Dublin.
-O'Kelly served as Ceann Comhairle (chairman) of the First Dáil.
-O'Kelly published the Democratic Programme, he himself had edited.
+Along with other Sinn Féin MPs, he refused to take his seat in the UK House of Commons in London.
+Instead, they set up an Irish Parliament, called Dáil Éireann, in Dublin.
+O'Kelly served as Ceann Comhairle (chairperson) of the First Dáil.
+O'Kelly published the Democratic Programme, which he himself had edited.
 It appealed to a wider mission statement for independence and separatism, which was not sanctioned by the electorate.
 In fact, it was a skeleton document borrowed on the back of Pearse's martyrdom, written in the late leader's style, from the Labour leader Thomas Johnson.

 O'Kelly's approach to US President Woodrow Wilson to visit Dublin in 1919 on his way to Versailles, France, was roundly rejected.
 Wilson was already withdrawing from the Self-Determination League, making his critics label O'Kelly as 'pompous.'
 Despite the US Senate resolution in June, the President would not break his commitment to the Big Four for unanimity.
 He also served as the Irish Republic's envoy, demanding recognition of the Republic and its admittance to the post-World War I peace treaty negotiations at the Paris Peace Conference.
 While this request to Clemenceau was sincere, it naively ignored the fact that France and Britain had been allied for the previous four years.
 O'Kelly was followed to Paris as envoy by the eminently better-qualified George Gavan Duffy, who was from a titled family of barristers and diplomats.
 In 1920, O'Kelly relocated to Italy, where he met with Pope Benedict XV, briefing the pontiff on the political situation in Ireland.
 At the same time, O'Kelly met with the future dictator of Italy, Benito Mussolini, who helped the Irishman and other Sinn Féin emissaries to source weapons for use by the IRA.